urschrei/flask-bootstrap/README.md

 - [Flask-Bcrypt](http://packages.python.org/Flask-Bcrypt/)

 ## Quickstart
-Ensure that [Virtualbox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](http://downloads.vagrantup.com/) are installed
+- Ensure that [Virtualbox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](http://downloads.vagrantup.com/) are installed

-Clone this repository
+- Clone this repository

-`cd` into the newly-cloned repo, and run `git submodule update --init`
+- `cd` into the newly-cloned repo, and run `git submodule update --init`

-Create and boot the VM:
+- Create and boot the VM: `vagrant up`

-    vagrant up

-SSH to the VM:
+- SSH to the VM: `vagrant ssh`

-    vagrant ssh

 ### From within the VM, you can now

-Run your app, which will then be available from localhost on `0.0.0.0`, port `5000`:
+- Run your app, which will then be reachable from localhost on `0.0.0.0:5000`: `fab run_app`

-    fab run_app

-Run an [iPython](http://ipython.org) shell with a test request context and imported models:
+- Run an [iPython](http://ipython.org) shell with a test request context and imported models: `fab shell`

-    fab shell

-Run, list, and create [alembic](http://alembic.readthedocs.org/en/latest/) migrations:
+- Run, list, and create [alembic](http://alembic.readthedocs.org/en/latest/) migrations:

     fab upgrade_db:optional revision
     fab downgrade_db:revision